 In my free time I love to go on nature adventures with Josh an Lucas, read novels, and spend time with friends over tea.
-I am nourished by gardening, engaging in my meditation or yoga practice, and making art, including collaging, coloring, beading and knitting.
+I am nourished by gardening, engaging in my meditation or yoga practice, writing poetry, and making art, including collaging, coloring, beading and knitting.
 One of my favorite activities is whale watching.
-Joshua and I also enjoy camping, going to art museums, having small adventures, and spending time giggling and exploring with Lucas!
+Joshua and I also enjoy camping, going to art museums, and spending time playing and exploring with Lucas!

 Tending my garden

 Our family at my Installation as the Minister

 of Saltwater UU Church